SkylineCommunications/dataminer-docs/develop/CICD/Platform_Independent_CICD.md

 ## .NET Tools

 These tools are the work-horse behind a lot of the CI/CD.
-They can be run on Linux or Windows systems from command-line and can be triggered from any CI/CD technology stack (Github, Gitlab, Azure,...).
+They can be run on Linux or Windows systems from command-line and can be triggered from any CI/CD technology stack (GitHub Actions, GitLab pipelines, Azure pipelines, etc.).

 The only requirement is an internet connection.